mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/logic.md

 ## 5 How Can I Add Custom Code to My Application?

 On the server side, Mendix provides out-of-the-box microflow logic and integration features based on REST, OData, and SOAP web services.
 This means that there is not often a need for custom code.
-If you do need to extend the microflow logic with your own (via a library call or an external service call that exposes via Java), the Mendix Modeler allows you to build Java logic that can be used directly from within the Mendix Modelers.
+If you do need to extend the microflow logic with your own (via a library call or an external service call that exposes via Java), Mendix Studio and Mendix Studio Pro allow you to build Java logic that can be used directly from within the IDEs.

 For more details, see the following sections: